Kasonnara/caravan-war/ROADMAP.md

 - [X] Implement a unit composition optimizer
 - [ ] Create standard tests to analyse clan boss behaviour (speed, hp, goods, which effects apply on it)
 - [ ] Screenshot and modelize boss maps

+## Documentation
+- [ ] Make CONTRIBUTING.md
+- [ ] Make getting started and welcoming docs
+- [ ] Define a proper TODO-List/ROADMAP process to handle, solve and archive feature tasks and issue.
+(This file is messy!)